Are we Prepared for Freedom?

 Any armament is the front line.
 It inherently bridges the chasm between chaos and order.
 When there is an attack, the rebut is an attempt to re-establish order.
 This offensive is the societal method of establishing a coherent pattern and structure.
 This crusade symbolized the spread of culture and civility to a world riddled with disease, famine, and death.

 The ironic part is that due to the cyclical nature of reality, this exploration and freedom only lasted for some time.
 As the Western Establishment marched it's way across new territory leaving behind civilization, this too became overbearing and ultimately tyrannical.
 After a certain point, this sort of structure began to repel those who it once served and protected.

-“Terrible, chaotic forces lurk behind the facade of the normal world.
-These forces are kept at bay by maintenance of social order.
-The reign of order is insufficient, however, because order itself becomes overbearing and deadly, if allowed unregulated or permanent expression.
-The actions of the hero constitute an antidote to the deadly forces of chaos, and to the tyranny of order.
+"Terrible, chaotic forces lurk behind the facade of the normal world.
+These forces are kept at bay by the maintenance of social order.
+The reign of order is insufficient, however, because order itself becomes overbearing and deadly if allowed unregulated or permanent expression.
+The actions of the hero constitute an antidote to the deadly forces of chaos and the tyranny of order.
 The hero creates order from chaos and reconstructs that order when necessary.
-His actions simultaneously ensure that novelty remains tolerable and that security remains flexible.”
+His actions simultaneously ensure that novelty remains tolerable and that security remains flexible."
 Pg.
 91

 Therefore, once order becomes overbearing, warriors or heroes emerged from the established settlement.
 Those were the individuals that went off into the forest and claimed the land of their own.
 These were the people willing to take on the chaos of the world DIRECTLY.
 These were the individuals who hunted knowing well that their attempt could fail, and that they could, at best, go without sustenance.